Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.

+## Az.CognitiveServices

+### `Get-AzCognitiveServicesAccountSku`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzCognitiveServicesAccountSkus alias will be removed in an upcoming breaking change release

+## Az.Compute

+### `New-AzDisk`

+- Cmdlet breaking-change will happen to all parameter set
+  - Starting on 10/12/2022 the "New-AzDisk" cmdlet will deploy with the Trusted Launch configuration by default.
+This includes defaulting the "HyperVGeneration" parameter to "v2".
+To know more about Trusted Launch, please visit https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch

+### `New-AzVM`

+- Cmdlet breaking-change will happen to all parameter set
+  - Starting on 10/12/2022 the "New-AzVM" cmdlet will deploy with the Trusted Launch configuration by default.
+To know more about Trusted Launch, please visit https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch
+  - It is recommended to use parameter "-PublicIpSku Standard" in order to create a new VM with a Standard public IP.Specifying zone(s) using the "-Zone" parameter will also result in a Standard public IP.If "-Zone" and "-PublicIpSku" are not specified, the VM will be created with a Basic public IP instead.Please note that the Standard SKU IPs will become the default behavior for VM creation in the future

+### `New-AzVmss`

+- Cmdlet breaking-change will happen to all parameter set
+  - Starting on 10/12/2022 the "New-AzVmss" cmdlet will deploy with the Trusted Launch configuration by default.
+To know more about Trusted Launch, please visit https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch

+## Az.DataLakeStore

+### `Export-AzDataLakeStoreChildItemProperty`

+- Cmdlet breaking-change will happen to all parameter set
+  - Export-AzDataLakeStoreChildItemProperties alias will be removed in an upcoming breaking change release

+### `Export-AzDataLakeStoreItem`

+- Cmdlet breaking-change will happen to all parameter set
+  - For store side export failures, Export-AzDataLakeStoreItem will throw exception instead of printing message on screen

+### `Import-AzDataLakeStoreItem`

+- Cmdlet breaking-change will happen to all parameter set
+  - For store side import failures, Import-AzDataLakeStoreItem will throw exception instead of printing message on screen

+## Az.DataShare

+### `Get-AzDataShare`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareAccount`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareDataSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareDataSetMapping`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareInvitation`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareProviderShareSubscription`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareReceivedInvitation`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSourceDataSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSubscription`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSubscriptionSynchronization`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSubscriptionSynchronizationDetail`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSynchronization`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSynchronizationDetail`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareSynchronizationSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Get-AzDataShareTrigger`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Grant-AzDataShareSubscriptionAccess`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShare`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareAccount`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareDataSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareDataSetMapping`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareInvitation`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareSubscription`

+- Cmdlet breaking-change will happen to all parameter set
+  - Parameter SourceShareLocation is mandatory to support cross region share subscription creation.
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareSynchronizationSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `New-AzDataShareTrigger`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShare`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareAccount`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareDataSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareDataSetMapping`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareInvitation`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareSubscription`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareSynchronizationSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Remove-AzDataShareTrigger`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Revoke-AzDataShareSubscriptionAccess`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Set-AzDataShare`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Start-AzDataShareSubscriptionSynchronization`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

+### `Stop-AzDataShareSubscriptionSynchronization`

+- Cmdlet breaking-change will happen to all parameter set
+  - DataShare APIs cmdlets will bump up API version which may introduce breaking change.
+Please contact us for more information.

 ## Az.EventHub

+### `Add-AzEventHubIPRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzEventHubNetworkRuleSet.

+### `Add-AzEventHubVirtualNetworkRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzEventHubNetworkRuleSet.

 ### `Approve-AzEventHubPrivateEndpointConnection`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IPrivateEndpointConnection'

 - Parameter breaking-change will happen to all parameter sets
   - `-ResourceId`